AcePilots Home World War Two Ships Home US Navy Page Battleships Aircraft Carriers Cruisers

 Battleships, Aircraft Carriers, Cruisers, Destroyers, etc.

-Using the pictures from the 1943-45 Naval Recognition Manual as a base, I plan to cover the five major powers of the war: United States, United Kingdom, Japan, Germany, and Italy.
-As the manual was designed specifically for recognition, it includes plan views of classes of warships, not individual ships.
+Using the pictures from a 1943 U.S. Naval Recognition Manual as a base, this section covers the major naval powers of the war: United States, United Kingdom, and Germany.
+As the manual was designed specifically for recognition, it includes plan views of classes of warships, not individual ships (surface ships only, no submarines).
 Thus, all the ships presented here are lead ships of their class.

 Below is a random page from the 1943 Naval Recognition Manual, which includes plan views, profiles, and photographs of the ships.